-- 24.1.
-Subject to Rule 24.3 of this Part 4A, any member of the Overview and Scrutiny Board or Committees is entitled to copies of any document which is in the possession or control of the Leader, the Cabinet including its Committees and Sub-Committees, and which contains material relating to: - 24.1.1. any business transacted at a public or private meeting of the Cabinet including any of its Committees and Sub-Committees; - 24.1.2. any decision taken by an individual member of the Cabinet; or - 24.1.3. any executive decision taken by an Officer in accordance with Part 3 of this Constitution. - 24.2.
-Where a member of an Overview and Scrutiny Board or Committee (including its Sub-Committees) requests a document which falls within Rule 24.1 of this Part 4A the Leader must provide that document as soon as reasonably practicable and in any case no later than 10 clear working days after the Leader receives the request. - 24.3.
-Subject to Rule 24.4 of this Part 4A the Chair, or in the absence of the Chair, the Vice-Chair of the Overview and Scrutiny Board is entitled to see papers in relation to private decisions of the Cabinet before the decision is made.

-24.4.
-Overview and Scrutiny Committee members will be entitled to any such document or part of a document that contains Exempt or Confidential Information unless the Monitoring Officer determines that the information is not relevant to an action or decision they are reviewing or scrutinising or any review contained in any programme of work of the Overview and Scrutiny Board or Committees.
+- 24. This section outlines the rights of Overview and Scrutiny Board and Committee members to access documents in addition to their rights as a Councillor as set out in this Constitution 'Access to Information Procedure Rules'. - 24.1.
+Subject to Rule 24.322.4 belowofthis Part 4A, anymember of the Overview and Scrutiny Board or Committees is entitled to copies of any document which is in the possession or control of the Leader, the Cabinet including its Committees and Sub-Committees, and which contains material relating to: - 24.1.1. aAny business transacted at a public or private meeting of the Cabinet including any of its Committees and Sub-Committees; - 24.1.2. aAny decision taken by an individual member of the Cabinet; or - 24.1.3. aAny executive decision taken by an Officer in accordance with Part 3 of this Constitution. - 24.2.
+Where a member of an Overview and Scrutiny Board or Committee (including its Sub-Committees) requests a document which falls within Rule 24.1 of this Part 4A22.2 the Leader must provide that document as soon as reasonably practicable and in any case no later than 10 clear working days after the Leader receives the request. - 24.3.
+Subject to Rule 24.4 of this Part 4A22.5 the Chairman Chair, or in the absence of the Chairman Chair of the Overview and Scrutiny Board is entitled to see papers in relation to private decisions of the Cabinet before the decision is made. - 24.4.
+Overview and Scrutiny Committee members will be entitled to any such document or part of a document that contains Exempt or Confidential Information -as detailed in 'Appendix 1' to sub-part 'A' unless the Monitoring Officer determines that the information is not relevant to an action or decision they are reviewing or scrutinising or any review contained in any programme of work of the Overview and Scrutiny Board or Committees.